rebahama/social-reviewer-frontend/README.md

 This page the user will be able to create an account, a warning field will be displayed if the user creates a username that exist or password not matching.

 ![Website sign-up](docs/website/sign-up.png)

+# Future ideas

+ * A comment rating system where the user can vote in the comment on how good the review is from 1 to 5.
+The model and backend for this alredy is completed, the only step is to show it on the frontend.

+ * A like system for the profiles, the models and backend for this is alredy created, only the frontend needs to be implemented.

+# Technology

+* The structure of the webpage was created with HTML5.

+* The styling was created with CSS3.

+* React Bootstrap version 4.6.0 was used for the styling of this project.

+* React version 18.2.0 was used for this project.

+* React-router-dom version 5.3.0 is used as navigation and clicking links in the navbar.

+* Axios version 0.27.2 is installed to fetch the api endpoint.